Listen to an audio file of this tool.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child/teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.
 This is also an opportunity to follow through on meaningful, logical consequences when expectations are not met.

 - Researchers are finding that the teenage years may be a particularly vulnerable time for adverse effects from alcohol because of brain development.
-Because teens are undergoing a major brain reconstruction from learning from play to the more logical thinking required of the adult years, these changes paired with alcohol use and abuse can get in the way of normal development.2 In fact, experts claim adolescent brains might just be more vulnerable than in any other time of life because of this major brain development that is occuring.
-Adolescent alcohol use can lead to:3
+Because teens are undergoing a major brain reconstruction from learning from play to the more logical thinking required of the adult years, these changes paired with alcohol use and abuse can get in the way of normal development.1 In fact, experts claim that during adolescence, brains may be more vulnerable than in any other time of life because of this major brain development that is occuring.
+Adolescent alcohol use can lead to2

 - Knowing what the laws require can help provide a starting point for discussion.
-Laws are rules we as a society agree are important for civility and health.
+Laws are rules society agrees are important for civility and health.
 That does not mean that they provide the added values needed to make smart choices.
 For that, families need to discuss the facts and their values.
 Montana laws states that:

 - Those under 21 years of age may drink alcohol provided by the

 minor’s parent or guardian in non-intoxicating amounts in a private location.